SandarbhYadav/Thresholding-based-model-to-classify-images-of-handwritten-digits/README.md

 # Thresholding-based-model-to-classify-images-of-handwritten-digits

-Implement a thresholding based model to classify images of handwritten digits.
+Implementation of a thresholding based model to classify images of handwritten digits.